Golchoubian/UncertaintyAware_DRL_CrowdNav/README.md

 # UncertaintyAware_DRL_CrowdNav

 This repository contains the code for our paper titled "Uncertainty-Aware DRL for Autonomous Vehicle Crowd Navigation in Shared Space".
-For more detailes please refer to our [paper].
+For more detailes please refer to our [paper](https://arxiv.org/abs/2405.13969).
 A video of the simulation results is also provided [here](https://youtu.be/-vyhoNlN8PM).

 <div style="display: block; margin: 0 auto; text-align: center; padding-bottom: 200px;">